s3afroze/automate-my-tabs/README.md

 A solution for opening websites automatically at date/time specified by you.

 ## Why should you download?
-1. You don't have to worry anymore about going to a list of websites at a specified time.
+1. Opening email for you at specified times so that you can remain focused on your deliverables.
+2. Opening reddit and your favourite subreddits on happy hours.
-2. Have you bookmarked news so that it is "easier" to open them everyday.
+3. Have you bookmarked news so that it is "easier" to open them everyday.
 Well, let's take it a step further and make that even easier.

 ## Prerequisites
 pip install pyperclip

 ## Installing
-You can out the files anywhere if you know how to use the directory from the shell/terminal.
+You can put the files anywhere if you know how to use the directory from the shell/terminal.
 You can follow the steps below if you dont know how to use the directory:
 1. Download the files in the Downloads folder.
 2. In order to interact with the script, enter the following in the shell: cd Desktop/downloads/automate-my-tabs
+3. Read the README.txt file for next steps

 ## Built With
 Python 2.7